 “If we don’t get some of the coal market, it’s going to be hard to beat down that gas surplus and probably hard to make a living if you’re a producer,” said energy consultant Stephen Smith in an interview with NGI.
 “My model wants to take gas down to $5 on average this summer just to get season-ending storage levels down to 3.7 Tcf.

-However, it is surprising that producers could be running to shut in their wells only months after hitting the jackpot with the highest gas prices ever.
-"It's one of those ironies," said Smith.
-"It's almost because of the record prices last winter in the sense that we were missing the gas but more than offset that with a combination of operational and economic shutdowns.
-It's a big glut.
-Everything I have looked at shows that consumers -- while the price of gas has gone down -- will continue conserving.
+It’s surprising that producers could be running to shut in their wells because of low gas prices only months after hitting the jackpot with the highest gas prices ever.
+“It’s one of those ironies,” said Smith.
+“It’s almost because of the record prices last winter in the sense that we were missing the gas but more than offset that with a combination of operational and economic shutdowns.
+It’s a big glut.
+Everything I have looked at shows that consumers — while the price of gas has gone down — will continue conserving.
 By heating degree day, residential and commercial demand is coming in lower by 1-2%.
-That's the problem."
+That’s the problem.”

 “Everybody is kind of working the economics right now to find out what gas price it’s going to take to move marginal coal plants off the dispatch curve,” said consultant Ron Denhardt of Strategic Energy and Economic Research.
 “You might get 750 MMcf/d more gas demand this summer from fuel switching (from residual fuel oil to gas).”
 But it’s very difficult to say how much additional gas demand could be created by gas-fired generation beating marginal coal on the dispatch curve, he said.

-"It could be a lot.
-It depends a lot on when you are looking.
+“It depends a lot on when you are looking.
 If you are looking at June, July and August, that marginal coal plant is probably pretty inefficient.
 All the good plants are going to be running all out.
-If you are looking at September and October, there may be some pretty efficient coal plants out there that are not running all out because demand is lower."
+If you are looking at September and October, there may be some pretty efficient coal plants out there that are not running all out because demand is lower.”

 “As you get into the summer some of the impacts of gas being a lot lower priced will start showing up significantly,” Smith noted.
 “But right now it doesn’t look like we are going to get a lot of heat in the East, according to the latest weather maps.”
 He noted that the National Weather Service’s Climate Prediction Center currently is predicting equal chances of below or above normal temperatures across the entire Northeast, Mid-Atlantic, Great Lakes, Midwest and Midcontinent regions.
 Above normal temperatures are forecast for the Southeast, Gulf Coast, Southwest, West Coast and Rockies.